nfgenes/merkletree_generator/README.md

 $node generateHashArrayFile.js
 ```

+Once the above command is run:
+- The file 'hashArray.json' will be created or overwritten to contain a json array of hexadecimal values representing the keccak256 hash of each gene in the source list.
+- The file 'MerkleTree.txt' will be created or overwritten to contain the generated Merkle Tree of the json array contained in the 'hashArray.json' file.
+- The file 'MerkleTreeRoot.txt' will be created or overwritten to contain the Merkle Tree root hash.
+This will be used to store in our NFgenes minting contract to perform a check against the valid list of NFgenes that are available to mint.

 To generate a Merkle tree and view via command line (this will not generate a file), use:

 ```